 Wednesday October 9, 1996 Day 27

-I was woken up by the new alarm at 6:15 so that I can listen to the morning Italian weather forecast at 6:40.
+I was woken up by the new alarm at 6:15 so that I could listen to the morning Italian weather forecast at 6:40.
 I now had some terminology down, some from the Italian Waters Pilot, and some in notes from Tony.
 It was still hard to distinguish the wind direction as the announcer spoke rather fast and the reception was not very good.
 It seemed that there were sporadic thunderstorms (temporali) and winds up to force 7 which will later diminish to 6.
 This was not very different from last night’s forecast.
 Here, in the harbor, it was calm and the wind was down.
 I was not sure what to do.
 I will wait until daybreak and see.
 At any rate I had made up my mind to take the Messina straight route.

 I walked ashore and called my brother Nikos.
 The weather in Greece was bad, he saw the depression on his computer.
 It was indeed east of Sardinia and it was moving towards the East.
 Maybe I could take advantage of the NW winds and still stay west of the weather system.
 I wished I could receive more comprehensive weather information and that I knew more on how to interpret the big picture.